mraza007/Stock-Bot/README.md

-# therapy_bot
+# stock_bot
-A simple Bot that gives you therapy session
+A simple Bot that gives you advice on whether to invest in a stock based on sentiment analysis of news data related to the stock.